 Avoid using conventional non-organic fertilizers.
 Instead, use organic fertilizers as they produce the ideal soil for hostas.
 In addition, they contain the microorganisms that plants need to thrive.

-Even though Hostas can withstand droughts, they prefer damp, well-drained soil.
-This means that the soil should have some water in it, but also small pockets of air (kind of like a wrung-out sponge).
+Even though hostas can withstand droughts once established, they prefer damp, well-drained soil.
+This means that the soil should have some water in it but also small pockets of air (kind of like a wrung-out sponge).
 Hostas can stop growing and blooming if they don’t get the water they need.